 Based on unique spot patterns, other individually unique features and microsatellite profiling (East et al. 2009), 13 carcasses (15%) were identified as members of three hyena clans (Isiaka, Pool, Mamba) studied continuously since 1987, 1989 and 1990, respectively, as part of the ongoing Serengeti spotted hyena research project (for details see Hofer and East 2003).
 For these individuals, information about their social status on the death date was available.
 The social status of adult females in each clan was determined using submissive behaviors during dyadic interactions (Hofer & East 2003).
-Each adult female within a clan was assigned a standardized rank, equally spaced between -1 (lowest rank) and +1 (highest rank), with 0 as the median rank (Hofer & East 2003).
+Each adult female within a clan was assigned a standardized rank, equally spaced between -1 (lowest rank) and +1 (highest rank), with 0 as the median rank (see e.g. Hofer & East 2003 or Gicquel et al. 2022 for further details).

 Spatial data

 We downloaded the Tanzanian road network from the OpenStreetMap (OSM) dataset on the Geofabrik download server (Geofabrik GmbH 2020) and processed it for analysis using QGIS (QGIS Development Team 2020).
 This map included both the main roads and tracks in the Serengeti NP in 2020.
 We used the road network represented on a 2013 map of the Serengeti National Park (ISBN: 9781851374045) produced by Frankfurt Zoological Society (FZS) as a baseline.
 We removed from the OSM dataset tracks that do not appear on the FZS map.
 Conversely, we added the tracks that appear on the FZS map but were not present in the OSM dataset, using Google Earth satellite images.
-Tracks that weren’t distinguishable on the satellite images were not added (Fig. 1c).
+Tracks that were not distinguishable on the satellite images were not added (Fig. 1c).

-We acquired the locations of amenities such as accommodation for tourist (lodges, tented camps and campsites) and housing for those working in the park (Fig. 1e), and the perennial and seasonal rivers and other water bodies (hereafter “water sources”, Fig. 1f) from OSM.
-We used the land cover map from (Reed et al. 2009) to characterize vegetation along roads and tracks (Fig. 1g).
+We acquired the locations of amenities such as accommodation for tourists (lodges, tented camps and campsites) and housing for those working in the park (Fig. 1e), and the perennial and seasonal rivers and other water bodies (hereafter “water sources”, Fig. 1f) from OSM.
+We used the land cover map from Reed et al. (2009) to characterize vegetation along roads and tracks (Fig. 1g).

 Commuting movements and roadkill risk

-To determine whether individuals from study clans were killed by vehicles when commuting, i.e. outside their respective clan territories, we calculated the average territory for each clan as follows.
+To determine whether individuals from study clans were killed by vehicles when commuting, i.e. when being outside their respective clan territories, we calculated the average territory for each clan as follows.
 Study clan territories are estimated to cover roughly 55 km2 (Hofer & East 1993c).
-We thus represented each territory by a circle with a 4.2 km-radius (and therefore an area of 55 km2) centered on the average position of the communal den (as in Gicquel et al. submitted).
+We thus represented each territory by a circle with a radius of 4.2 km centered on the average position of the communal den (as in Gicquel et al. in 2022).
 Thus, when roadkill victims were found further than 4.2km from their clan communal den at the time of their death, we considered that they were outside their territory and thus killed during commuting.

 Data analysis